top of page

 Wheel bearings fail when lubrication breaks down or becomes contaminated.

-• Increases friction and heat
+• This increases friction and heat.

-• Leads to noise and eventual failure
+• It leads to noise and eventual failure.

 Proper lubrication is critical to maintaining bearing performance and longevity.